-\end{theorem} A similar observation was made by Balcan and Blum~\cite{balcan2006approximation} regarding approximation algorithms that use linear optimization as a relaxation and therefore can be efficiently optimized by the standard FTPL algorithm of Kalai and Vempala~\cite{KV05}.
-Our work extends this observation to any relaxation of function $f$ that has an FPTAS and an admissible and implementable translation matrix.
+A large class of approximation algorithms achieve their approximation guarantees by optimizing a relaxation of the payoff function.
+More formally, if there is a function $F:\X\times \Y \rightarrow \R$, such that $C f(x, y) \leq F(x,y) \leq f(x,y)$ and there is an offline oracle $\opt_{F, \X}$, then it is clear that any online algorithm with sublinear regret for $F$ also achieves a sublinear $C\dash\regret$ for $f$.
+More formally: \begin{theorem} Let $F$ be a function such that for any $x\in \X$ and $y\in \Y$, $f(x, y) \geq F(x,y) \geq C f(x,y)$.
+Let $\mGamma^F\in [0,1]^{|\X| \times N}$ be $\delta$-admissible and implementable with complexity $M$ for the payoff function $F$.
+Then Algorithm~\ref{alg:oracleftpl} with distribution $D$ as defined in Theorem~\ref{thm:FTPL-U}, datasets that implement $\mGamma^F$, and $\opt_{F, \X}$ as an oracle is oracle-efficient with per-round complexity $\order(T+NM)$ and $C\dash\regret=\order(N\sqrt{T}/\delta)$ for $f$. \end{theorem} A similar observation was made by Balcan and Blum~\cite{balcan2006approximation} regarding approximation algorithms that use linear optimization as a relaxation and therefore can be efficiently optimized by the standard FTPL algorithm of Kalai and Vempala~\cite{KV05}.
+Our work extends this observation to any $C$-relaxation of the payoff function $f$ that has an FPTAS and an admissible and implementable translation matrix.

-\paragraph{\citet{roughgarden2016minimizing} as a Relaxation.} The approach of \citet{roughgarden2016minimizing} for achieving a $1/2$-regret for single-item second price auctions with bidder-specific reserves, falls exactly in the relaxation approximation framework.
-They give a relaxed objective which admits a polynomial time offline oracle and which is always within a factor $2$ from the original objective.
-Then they run an oracle based online learning algorithm for the relaxed objective.
-However, in their case the relaxed objective corresponds to an online linear optimization problem and can be solved with the standard FTPL algorithm of \citet{KV05}.
-The theorem above shows that the same approach extends even if the relaxed objective does not reduce to an online linear optimization problem but to a problem that can be tackled by our Generalized FTPL, providing a potential avenue for obtaining vanishing $C\dash\regret$ for values of $C\geq \frac 12$.
+\paragraph{\citet{roughgarden2016minimizing} as a Relaxation.} The approach of \citet{roughgarden2016minimizing} for achieving a $1/2$-regret for single-item second-price auctions with bidder-specific reserves falls exactly in the relaxation approximation framework.
+They give a relaxed objective which admits a polynomial-time offline oracle and which is always within a factor of two of the original objective.
+Then they run an oracle-based online learning algorithm for the relaxed objective.
+In their case, the relaxed objective yields a linear optimization problem and can be solved with the standard FTPL algorithm of \citet{KV05}.
+The theorem above shows that the same approach works even when the relaxed objective does not reduce to a linear optimization problem but to a problem that can be tackled by our Oracle-Based Generalized FTPL, providing a potential avenue for obtaining sublinear $C\dash\regret$ for values of $C\geq 1/2$.